 Rob Meixner Bracelets should be worn; as a result, size is very important.
 You should avoid buying a bracelet that you have to bend each time that you put it on or take it off.
 If this is the case, it is the wrong size and will eventually break.
 In order to insure that you buy the right size, measure the circumference of your wrist where it meets your hand.
 You can do this using a cloth measuring tape or by simply tying a piece of string around your wrist.
 Don't make it too tight or loose.
 From this measurement, I can estimate your size.
 Bracelets are initially sized by their length prior to bending.
 They range from 4 inches long for a small child's wrist to over 7 inches for a large adult wrist.
 I make them in quarter inch increments in length.
 This allows me to fit almost any wrist.
 If it is large enough, you will see several numbers stamped inside your bracelet.
 They include 50, 51, 52, 53, 60 or 1,2,3,0.
 These numbers represent different sizes in quarter inch increments.
 Once the right length is determined, then the bracelet can be shaped to fit your wrist.
 As an example, my wrist is 6.75 inches in circumference and I wear a bracelet that was 6.25 inches long before it was bent.
 After you determine your size, remember it so that you can easily buy more bracelets.
 The thickness of a bracelet will also effect its size.
 If two bracelets are the same length and one is thicker, the thicker one will actually be smaller in size once it is bent than the thinner one.
 This is just high school geometry.
 A more accurate way to size bracelets is to determine the internal end to end circumference (IC) of a bracelet that fits you well.
 This is the inside length of the bracelet measured from end to end.
 The following picture will show you how to measure a bracelet's IC.
 Regardless of its thickness, a bracelet should fit you as long as it is the right IC.
 If you wear more than one bracelet at a time, the size needed may change depending where on your wrist it is worn.
 There is additional information stamped inside of your bracelet.
 It includes the metal content (Sterling, .0925 or 14K), my initials (RLM), and a serial number.
 I have serial number records for most of my jewelry pieces going back to 1973.

-Rob Meixner - Jewelry can be ordered via the e-commerce enabled pages on this website.
-Currently only standard Rob Meixner - Bracelets are available via e-commerce.
+Rob Meixner - Jewelry can be ordered through this website.
+Currently only standard Rob Meixner - Bracelets are available electronically.
 Other jewelry will be added in the near future.
 You can also order jewelry by emailing me at or calling me at (315) 689 5229.
 You are always welcomed to make an appointment to visit my shop and purchase jewelry in person.
 Purchases can be made by cash, check or credit card.
-A large collection of my jewelry is also available at Accents of Armory Square in Syracuse, Imagine in Skaneateles, NY and Bailiwick Market and Cafe on Route 5 in Elbridge, NY.
+A large collection of my jewelry is also available at Imagine in Skaneateles, NY and Bailiwick Market and Cafe on Route 5 in Elbridge, NY.